 On-site registration is limited and subject to availability.
 Please register in advance.

-This program offers up to 5 hours of MCLE credit in legal ethics.
+This program offers up to 3.75 hours of MCLE credit in Legal Ethics and 1.25 hours of MCLE credit in Recognition and Elimination of Bias.
 The State Bar of California and the Committee on Professional Responsibility and Conduct are approved State Bar of California MCLE providers.
 This program has been approved for Legal Malpractice Legal Specialization credit by the State Bar of California.

 Please call 415-538-2167.